FOSH-following-demand/Micro_Manipulator/README.md

 # Micro Manipulator

 We are "Peru team".
-We want to build an open source micromanipulator which can be used in a microscope.
-Among the typical applications of this equipment is the microinjection of cells.
+We want to build an open source micromanipulator.

+# Background
+This equipment lets the user to manipulate things in a microscopic level.
+Common uses include cell manipulation and is also quite common in reproductive biology for Intracytoplasmic Sperm Injection (ICSI)

+# Commercial micromanipulators